 '''

-#sql iterator Appa_Cursor1 (String empno, String firstnme);
+#sql iterator SQLJTest_Cursor1 (String empno, String firstnme);

-#sql iterator Appa_Cursor2 (String);
+#sql iterator SQLJTest_Cursor2 (String);

 '''

 These statements define two SQLJ data types that later can be used to define cursor variables.
-The first one is called Appa_Cursor1 and the other is called Appa_Cursor2.
-Appa_Cursor1 define the two string arguments as empno and firstnme while Appa_Cursor2 only defines the argument as a string value.
+The first one is called SQLJTest_Cursor1 and the other is called SQLJTest_Cursor2.
+SQLJTest_Cursor1 defines the two string arguments as empno and firstnme while SQLJTest_Cursor2 only defines the argument as a string value.

-Further down in Appa.sqlj is the main method that starts with defining two cursor handles that are defined just like any other Java variable with the Appa_Cursor data types we specified in the previous step:
+Further down in SQLJTest.sqlj is the main method that starts with defining two cursor handles that are defined just like any other Java variable with the SQLJTest_Cursor data types we specified in the previous step:

 '''

 ...

-Appa_Cursor1 cursor1;
+SQLJTest_Cursor1 cursor1;

+SQLJTest_Cursor2 cursor2;

 '''